btmills/docs/3-cluster-administration/system-tables.md

 ```

 * `id`: the primary key, always `auth`.
-* `auth_key`: the authentication key, or `null` if no key has been set.
+* `auth_key`: the authentication key, or `null` if no key is set.

 Updating the `auth_key` field is the only way to set or change the cluster authentication key.
-Read [Securing your cluster][auth] for more information about what this is and why you might want to set it.
+Read [Securing your cluster][auth] to learn about the key and why you might want to set it.

 The `auth_key` field is unusual in that it is a *write-only* field.
-If you try to read its value, you will get `null` or `{hidden: true}` but will not see the actual key if it's been set.
+If you try to read its value, you will get `null` or `{hidden: true}` but will not see the actual key.

 # Status tables #